A job appointment letter is a legal document that a candidate receives once they have gone through a job interview and got selected.

 This letter mainly targets employees like auditors, teachers, accountants, designers, software professionals, and individuals looking for an internship.
 An organization’s employer should send their new employee a formal letter, usually prepared by their Human Resource (HR) department.

-There are several reasons why an employer should provide this job appointment letter to their new employee.
+There are several reasons why an employer should provide it to their new employee.
 Some of these reasons are as follows:

-- It provides the terms and conditions of the employer’s job position, and the new employee can review it before signing and accepting the job.
+• It provides the terms and conditions of the employer’s position, and the new employee can review it before signing and accepting the job.

 Difference Between Offer Letter and Appointment Letter